coderdiaz/coderdiaz/README.md

 I'm **Javier Diaz** a.k.a. *coderdiaz*, a software engineer who designs stunning interfaces and loves to create digital products.
 I'm passionate about design systems, Jamstack, user/dev experience, software engineering, and all things design.
 My goal is to make digital products that are straightforward, intuitive, and lightning-fast for everyone

-- 🔭 Currently building an **open-source and self-hosted** alternative to retrieve form submissions and surveys.
+- 🔭 Currently building an **subscriptions and bills tracker** called Hoppy with React Native for iOS and Android.
 - 🌱 Learning about **Product Design, Motion** and **Golang**.
 - 💬 Feel free to ask me about **web development** or specific tech stacks like Node, Nest.js, React, Strapi, and GraphQL.
 - 🚀 Have a project related to design or development?
 Reach out via email.